Frequently Asked Questions

 Do I have to be a psychology major to be admitted into the Clinical Mental Health Counseling program?

 No. Admission to the program does not require having completed your undergraduate degree as a Psychology major.
-However, completion of basic psychology courses at the undergraduate level will be considered by the Admissions Committee.
-See the list of courses below that provide a strong foundation for the Clinical Mental Health Counseling Program.
+However, completion of basic psychology courses at the undergraduate level can be helpful.
+Applicants who have completed an undergraduate degree in nursing, education, sociology, international studies or similar areas of study may also have an interest in pursuing a graduate clinical mental health counseling degree.

 Which documents do I need to provide for my application package?

-Your application file will consist of the graduate application, application fee, all official college transcripts, three letters of recommendation, and a personal statement.
+Your application file will consist of the graduate application, official college transcripts (if you are an IUS alumnus or undergraduate an official transcript is not required.
+You may submit an unofficial transcript), three letters of recommendation, and a personal statement.

 What advice do you have for what I write in my personal statement?

 The Admissions Committee will consider the match between your professional interests and our program offerings.
 We recommend that you give considerable thought to the content of your essay as it is an important part of the evaluation process.
 Success in the counseling program and in the field requires high levels of responsibility, integrity, and interpersonal skill, as well as mastery of theory and research methodology.
 We are seeking candidates who have thought deeply about their place within the field of counseling.
 We encourage you to reflect on this thought and to describe your preparation thoroughly in the essay you submit.
-Additionally, applicants should discuss their experiences working with people, volunteering, and experiences with diversity and multicultural communities.
+Additionally, applicants should discuss their experiences working with people and volunteering.
 The personal statement is also a sample of your writing.
 Quality writing skills are extremely important as a mental health counselor.
 Your personal statement should be well written and thoughtful.
 Your personal statement should be approximately 600 words that answer each of the following questions:

-4. Describe your experiences with diversity and multicultural populations and any human services or volunteer experiences which involved working with people.
+- Describe your experiences with any human services or volunteer experiences which involved working with people.

 Who should provide my Letters of Recommendation?